-- A) If the corrective actions specified in the notice of violation warning letter are not taken, the Blight Enforcement Official or their designee shall issue a written citation to the owner or non-owner occupant. - B) A citation shall be in writing and include: - i.
-A description of the real estate sufficient for identification, specifying the violation which is alleged to exist and the remedial action required; - ii.
-Detailed information regarding the contents of the notice of violation warning letter (which may be a copy of such notice of violation warning letter) and the failure of the owner or non-owner occupant to take the corrective actions specified therein; - iii.
-Notice of potential liens that may be asserted by the City; - iv.
-The amount of the civil penalties/fines, special assessments, costs or fees due for noncompliance; and - v.
-A statement that the owner or non-owner occupant may contest liability and request a hearing before the Citation Hearing Officer by delivering in person or by mail written notice of objection within ten (10) business days of the date of receipt of the citation. - C) Delivery of the citation shall be by the manner provided in § 161-6 (G) of this code. - D) Any person who is a new owner or non-owner occupier shall, upon request, be granted a thirty-day extension of the notice and opportunity to remediate, provided pursuant to § 161-6 (D), prior to the imposition of a fine or civil penalty; if the blight is remediated during said extension, the case shall be dismissed.
+- A) If the corrective actions specified in the Notice of Violation warning letter are not taken, the Blight Enforcement Official or his/her designee shall issue a Citation written eitation to the owner or non-owner occupant. - B) The Citation shall be in writing and include: - i.
+A description of the real estate premises sufficient for identification, specifying the violation which is alleged to exist, and the remedial action required; - ii.
+Detailed information regarding the contents of the Notice of Violation warning letter (which may be a copy of such Notice of Violation warning letter) and the failure of the owner or non-owner occupant to take the corrective actions specified therein; - iii.
+A statement that such Citation shall exist as a lien against the premises wherein said violation exists and shall be recorded on the land records of the City of Torrington and that it shall take precedence over all other encumbrances except taxes. - iv.
+The amount of the civil penalties/fines, special assessments, costs, or fees due for noncompliance; and - v.
+A statement that the owner or non-owner occupant may contest liability and request a hearing before the a Citation Hearing Officer pursuant to the procedure set forth in § of the Code of Ordinances, by delivering to the Blight Enforcement Official, in person or by mail, written notice of objection within ten (10) business days of the date of receipt of the citation. - C) Delivery of the citation shall be by the manner provided in § 161-6 (G) of this code. - D) Any person who is a new owner or non-owner occupier shall, upon request, be granted a thirty-day extension of the notice and opportunity to remediate, provided pursuant to § 161-6 (D), prior to the imposition of a fine or civil penalty; if the blight is remediated during said extension, the case shall be dismissed.
 For purposes of this section, "new owner" means any person or entity who has taken title to a property within thirty days of the notice, and "new occupant" means any person who has taken occupancy of a property within thirty days of the notice.